extrabacon/google-oauth-jwt/README.md

 };
 ```

-Options are used for the `authenticate` method, as well as the `jwt` settings passed to
-[request](https://github.com/mikeal/request).
-Internally, they are used to encode the JWT that will be sent to
+Options are used to encode the JWT that will be sent to Google OAuth servers in order to issue a token that can then be
-Google in order to issue a token that can then be used for the APIs.
+used for the APIs.

 For more information:
 [https://developers.google.com/accounts/docs/OAuth2ServiceAccount#formingclaimset](https://developers.google.com/accounts/docs/OAuth2ServiceAccount#formingclaimset)